holken1/deploying-r-on-cloud/shiny-on-ibm-cloud/README.md

 If you get error messages at this stage, check that you have completed all the steps in the "Gain access to your cluster" section, as described above, in the section "Creating a Kubernetes Cluster".
+In particular, verify that `kubectl get nodes` is able to show some info on your cluster node without error messages.

 ## Verifying the deployment